Bring one of the following workshops to your site or come to one of our upcoming workshops at our Garden Classroom in Santa Cruz, CA

 Make the connection from seed to table in this fun and delicious workshop.
 Using tried-and-true Life Lab lessons and recipes for grades K-8, participants explore effective ways to teach nutrition and encourage kids to eat more fruits and vegetables through hands-on activities with food, including harvesting and meal preparation.
 Graduate education units available.

 Look at the garden through the eyes of a young child.
 Using Life Lab’s Sowing the Seeds of Wonder activity guide for preschool and kindergarten, participants in this workshop will explore leadership techniques and physical garden design elements that cultivate in young children a sense of peace, caring, curiosity, and joy.
-This workshop is ideal for new educators as well as seasoned educators ready for a fresh perspective on guiding positive behaviours as well as designing an environment that is ripe for learning, connection, and growth.
+This workshop is ideal for new educators as well as seasoned educators ready for a fresh perspective on guiding positive behaviors as well as designing an environment that is ripe for learning, connection, and growth.
 This workshop can be taken on its own, or in conjunction with Sowing the Seeds of Wonder, Part 2.
 Graduate education units available.

 Sowing the Seeds of Wonder, Part 2: Garden Activities that Inspire a Love of Learning, Healthy Food, and Nature (PreK-K)